Ian Wilmut, a British scientist who led the team that cloned Dolly the Sheep, dies at age 79 | Science-Environment

 Ian Wilmut, the cloning pioneer whose work was critical to the creation of Dolly the Sheep in 1996, has died, the University of Edinburgh in Scotland said Monday.
 He was 79.

-Wilmut set off a global discussion about the ethics of cloning when he announced that his team at the university's Roslin Institute for animal biosciences had cloned Dolly using the nucleus of a cell from an adult sheep.
+Wilmut set off a global discussion about the ethics of cloning when he announced that his team at the university's Roslin Institute for animal biosciences had cloned a lamb using the nucleus of a cell from an adult sheep.
+Initially referred to as “6LL3” in the academic paper describing the work, the lamb was later named Dolly, after the singer Dolly Parton.
+The lamb's cloning was the first time scientists were able to coax a mature adult cell into behaving like a cell from a newly fertilized embryo in order to create a genetically identical animal.

-It marked the first time that a genetically identical mammal was created from an adult cell and spurred questions about the potential cloning of humans.
+While Dolly's creation was heralded as a revolution by some scientists, it unnerved many, with critics calling such experiments unethical.
+The year after Dolly's creation, US President Bill Clinton imposed a ban on the use of federal funds for human cloning but stopped short of banning all cloning research.
+Dolly's creation prompted other scientists to clone animals including dogs, cats, horses and bulls.
+Dolly also spurred questions about the potential cloning of humans and extinct species.
+In recent years, scientists have proposed bringing back the woolly mammoth by using a mix of gene editing and cloning.
+Dolly's creation was part of a broader project by scientists to create genetically modified sheep that could produce therapeutic proteins in their milk.
+About six years after Dolly's birth, it was euthanised by scientists after she developed an incurable lung tumour.

-Wilmut later focused on using cloning techniques to make stem cells that could be used in regenerative medicine.
+Wilmut, a trained embryologist, later focused on using cloning techniques to make stem cells that could be used in regenerative medicine.
+His work was critical to research that aims to treat genetic and degenerative diseases by helping the body repair damaged tissue.
+The Roslin Institute said Wilmut was knighted in 2008 and retired from the university in 2012.
+He later researched Parkinson's disease after he was diagnosed with the condition, it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)